1will3/SemiconductorTrends/README.md

 # Considerations: Future Areas of Improvement
+- Backwards Validation: Find the trends beforehand via a more statistical approach, determine if the model lines up to the predetermined trends
 - Increase / Decrease # of papers collected for analysis
 - Stopword Library: Determine the optimal list of stop words to get more specific topics, while also avoiding overfitting the results with too high of a stopword list.
 - Weighting: Determine both statistically and from previous research sources, what the optimal weighting system should be, considering both sentiment weighting of words, and the parameters in Topic Modeling that determine the weight of each dimension to how an accurate topic is grouped